blacksenator/fritzsoap/README.md

 $services->asXML('services.xml');
 ```

-**Hint:** The function `getServiceDescription()` is available in all classes due to inheritance!
+**Hint:** The function `getServiceDescription()` is available in all classes due to inheritance and available without any credentials and provides a good overview!
 You can also get a more detailed structure with `getServiceDescription(true)`.
-In this case, the information from the FRITZ!Box is gathered again and all parameters of the actions are also output, as well as the file name of the XML from which the information originates.
+In this case all parameters of the actions are also output, as well as the file name of the XML from which the information originates.

 Example output (clipping):
 ![alt text](assets/detail_xml.jpg "details about services and actions")

+But now some more practical applications:
 Example to get a list of all your network devices:

 ```PHP